BookBub/odbc_adapter/README.md

 A lot of this work is based on [OpenLink's ActiveRecord adapter](http://odbc-rails.rubyforge.org/) which works for earlier versions of Rails.

-## ActiveRecord 7.0 Compatibility Issues

-Currently this is known to not type cast columns out of database queries correctly into their proper data types.

 ## Installation

 Ensure you have the ODBC driver installed on your machine.
 You will also need the driver for whichever database to which you want ODBC to connect.